 Both types of protection are designed to preserve the paintwork of your vehicle, protecting against UV damage, dirt, and rainwater.
 This protection makes cleaning the vehicle easier and maintains that lovely finish for longer.

-Applying a wax to a freshly cleaned, polished vehicle will help to protect it against all kinds of dirt and debris, including tree sap, brake dust and rainwater.
+Applying wax to a freshly cleaned, and polished vehicle will help to protect it against all kinds of dirt and debris, including tree sap, brake dust, and rainwater.
 By forming a uniform layer on the top surface of the paint, car wax acts as a barrier layer that is waterproof and contaminant proof, preventing acid rain from damaging the actual paint and helping to prevent tree sap and brake dust from fusing to the car.
 Aside from protecting vehicles, car wax can also bring out the shine and boost the overall appearance of a vehicle.
-Available in liquid, solid, gloss and matt formulas, there’s no excuse for any vehicle to be without it.Take me to protect Products
+Available in liquid, solid, gloss, and matt formulas, there’s no excuse for any vehicle to be without it.Take me to protect Products

 The final step in the detailing process is aptly named finishing and involves adding those final touches that can make all the difference.